stephenjmaher/HIRO/README.md

 ### Selection
 This consists of the following files:
 - `main.cpp` the main file for executing the HIRO package to generate hard instances for the selection problem.
 - `selection.cpp` and `selection.h` containing the derived class for the selection problem.
-The pure virtual functions of `solve_ip` and `solve_regret` have been implemented in this derived class
+The pure virtual function of `solve_ip` has been implemented in this derived class

 ### Traveling Salesman Problem
 This consists of the following files:
 - `main.cpp` the main file for executing the HIRO package to generate hard instances for the TSP.
 - `tsp.cpp` and `tsp.h` containing the derived class for the TSP.
-The pure virtual functions of `solve_ip` and `solve_regret` have been implemented in this derived class
+The pure virtual functions of `solve_ip` has been implemented in this derived class

 # Extending the package